 - Plant site: minor bulk earthworks, civil works, building works, electrical works and mechanical installation.
 Site revegetation continued outside the construction footprint.
-Construction verification and cleaning activities commenced including hydro-testing. - Utilities alignment: pipe stringing and trenching, pipe and conduit laying, power cable installation and trench back-filling were completed during the reporting period.
-Reinstatement of the alignment continued.
-Pipe hydrostatic testing commenced in September and was finished in December.
-The power cable was successfully energised from the Cranbourne Terminal Station to the Northern Reactor Compensation Station.
+Construction verification and cleaning activities continued, including hydro-testing. - Utilities alignment: Reinstatement of the alignment continued during the reporting period.
+The power cable was successfully energised from the Cranbourne Terminal Station to the Plant site. - Marine works: completion of marine construction activities.

-During the reporting period a total of 12 formal audit findings were raised, including two Non-compliances and ten Areas for Improvement.
-A list of all the audit findings, as well as corrective and preventive actions to the end of December 2011 taken by AquaSure and TDJV to close the findings is given in Appendix 1.
+During the reporting period a total of nine formal audit findings were raised, including two Non-compliances and seven Areas for Improvement.
+A list of all the audit findings, as well as corrective and preventive actions to the end of March 2012 taken by AquaSure and TDJV to close the findings is given in Appendix 1.